oliverloops/oliverloops/README.md

 ### About Me 👨‍💻

-* :rage2: I'm a software engineer and tech enthusiast.
+* :rage2: I'm a software engineer at GlobalLogic and tech enthusiast.
 * :iphone: I'm interested in UI & mobile development, design systems and software design.
 * :lion: Based in Leon, Mexico.